Food Composting for Businesses

 All food scraps (including meat & dairy) as well as soiled paper and other compostables – click here for details.

 What containers should I use and when will they be picked up?

-We provide 65 gallon carts for service - either brown or gray with green lids (look for yellow stickers as well).
-For indoor equipment, the County provides 23 gallon "Slim Jims" or 10 gallon Brutes - which your staff empties into the 65 gallon carts.
+We provide 65 gallon green carts for service (look for yellow stickers as well).
+For indoor equipment, the County/City provides 23 gallon “Slim Jims” or 10 gallon Brutes – which your staff empties into the 65 gallon carts.

 In addition to equipment, Napa Recycling, City and County staff will provide signage and decals to reinforce program details and practices.
 We will also help train your staff and provide printed materials that you can add to employee orientation packets.

 How do I sign up for the program?